Crooked Noses: Treatment, Surgery, and More

 Fixing a Crooked Nose

 Correcting nasal deformities and septal deviation is a complex undertaking with various patient-specific variables that must be accounted for.
-In order to determine the best treatment option, a plastic surgeon has to carefully consider facial asymmetry, nasal obstruction and function, and nasal bone proportion.
+To determine the best treatment option, a plastic surgeon has to carefully consider facial asymmetry, nasal obstruction and function, and nasal bone proportion.

-There are various surgical procedures that are used to correct a nasal fracture or otherwise deviated nose.
+Various surgical procedures are used to correct a nasal fracture or otherwise deviated nose.
 The blanket term for these surgical techniques is rhinoplasty.

 Rhinoplasty Rhinoplasty refers to a facial plastic surgery procedure used to enhance the function or appearance of the nasal structure.
 It is often recommended in more severe cases of septal deformity or when breathing is obstructed because of a crooked nose.